chinhung/pointwave/README.md

     .decorated(decoratee -> new Decorator3(decoratee, param3))
     .complete();
 ```
-- The decorator function is a function which receives the decoratee and returns the decorated object.
+- the decorator function is a function which receives the decoratee and returns the decorated object
-- The decorator functions will be applied following the "First In, First Out" rule.
-For this example, the inner layer is `decoratee`, the second layer is `Decorator1`, the third layer is `Decorator2` and the outer layer is `Decorator3`.
+- the decorator functions will be applied following the "First In, First Out" rule.
+For this example, the inner layer of the decorated object is `decoratee`, the second layer is `Decorator1`, the third layer is `Decorator2` and the outer layer is `Decorator3`
-- Provides generic support.
+- provides generic support

 ## Example
 ```java